-PHYS 1104Physical Geology4 creditsThis course introduces the concepts and principles of the Earth's materials and processes.
+This course introduces the concepts and principles of the Earth's materials and processes.
 Topics include: concepts of plate tectonics, mineral identification, rock formation, soils, stream development, ground water, seismology, volcanism, glaciation, energy and mineral resources, and their effects on man's environment and society.